Ferroaluminum

 Ferroaluminum (FeAl) is a ferroalloy, consisting of iron and aluminium.
-The metal usually consists of 40% to 60% aluminium and applications of ferroaluminum include the deoxidation of steel, hardfacing applications, reducing agent, thermite reactions, AlNiCo magnets, and alloying additions to welding wires and fluxes.
+The metal usually consists of 40% to 60% aluminium.
+Applications of ferroaluminum include the deoxidation of steel, hardfacing applications, reducing agent, thermite reactions, AlNiCo magnets, and alloying additions to welding wires and fluxes.
 The alloy is also known for the ability to manufacture low melting point alloys and its ability to carry out aluminothermic welding.
 Ferroaluminum does not currently have a CAS Registry Number.
 The presence of iron in aluminum helps in the decrease of casting defects, improves tensile, yield, hardness, and maintains strength at high temperatures.

 The first recorded usage of the word "ferroaluminum" was in 1887.
 Ferroaluminum can also be nitrided, as the aluminium bonds well with the nitrogen forming a hard case.
 The aluminum provided in the alloy helps with this process.
 The majority of the world's ferroaluminum is produced by Australia, China, Russia, the US and Canada, with the cost of electricity being the main factor in the aluminum smelting process.